openedx/edx-documentation/en_us/shared/manage_live_course/course_enrollment.rst

 #.
 Activate the registered account by following the emailed instructions.

-As long as the course **Enrollment End Date** has not passed, learners who have registered and activated user accounts can enroll themselves in ``www.edx.org`` courses, or can enroll in other courses if they know the URL.
+As long as the course enrollment end date has not passed, learners who have registered and activated user accounts can enroll themselves in ``www.edx.org`` courses, or can enroll in other courses if they know the URL.